 includes the Savannah Outpost, a new concessions building that features a

-Having facilities like this in the community symbolizes Monroe County’s commitment to providing world class amenities for its residents—both animals and people.
+CPL worked closely with consultant WDM Architects, who specializes in the design of animal enclosures and living spaces.
+Having facilities like this in the community symbolizes Monroe County’s commitment to providing world class amenities for its residents—both animals and people alike.